 - Eat their weight in fruit (I KNOW how tempting that is!)

-In General, we ask that everyone respect our orchard and the farmer's years of work (and the farmer's wife's lack of Hawaiin vacations spent investing in the orchard instead).
+In general, we ask that everyone respect our orchard and the farmer's years of work (and the farmer's wife's lack of Hawaiian vacations spent investing in the orchard instead).

 SAMPLES: Taste away - it's perfectly okay to be curious how they all taste!
 Just remember, it's a sample, not lunch.
 This is a great time to teach your kids about the difference between sampling and stealing.